1bardesign/hallucinet/readme.md

 # Licensing Options

 - **Free (as in speech) for:**
-	- **Educational use:** dig into the code, modify it, and use it to teach or learn about colour theory, neural networks, gpus, graphics programming, or whatever floats your boat.
+	- **Educational use:** dig into the code, modify it, and use it to teach or learn about neural networks, gpus, graphics programming, lua, colour theory, or whatever else floats your boat.
 - **Free (as in beer) for:**
 	- **Personal use:** look at pretty colours to your heart's content!
 	- **Evaluation:** seeing if it would be useful to you in a commercial context.